georgi/agent-workshop/README.md

         return f"It's 72°F and sunny in {location}"
 ```

+### Available Tools

+The framework comes with several built-in tools:

+1. **Calculator** - Performs basic arithmetic operations (add, subtract, multiply, divide)
+2. **WebsiteFetcher** - Fetches content from a specified URL and returns a summary with content preview

 ### Customizing the Agent

 You can customize the agent with different models and system messages: